qutip/qutip-qip/doc/source/qip-simulator.rst

 Import and export quantum circuits
 ==================================

-QuTiP supports importation and exportation of quantum circuit in the `OpenQASM 2 W-state <https://github.com/Qiskit/openqasm/tree/OpenQASM2.x>`_ format throught the function :func:`.read_qasm` and :func:`.save_qasm`.
+QuTiP supports importing and exporting quantum circuits in the `OpenQASM 2.0 <https://github.com/Qiskit/openqasm/tree/OpenQASM2.x>`_ format, as well as exporting circuits to `Quantum Intermediate Representation <https://www.qir-alliance.org/>`.
+To import from and export to OpenQASM 2.0, you can use the :func:`.read_qasm` and :func:`.save_qasm` functions, respectively.
-We demonstrate this using the w-state generation circuit.
+We demonstrate this functionality by loading a circuit for preparing the :math:`\left|W\right\rangle`-state from an OpenQASM 2.0 file.
 The following code is in OpenQASM format:

 .. code-block::